 Discover ways to connect your chosen arts field with other areas in the humanities and sciences through Arts Studies.
-You will progress through one of four foundational areas: Visual Art, Music, Film or Theatre.
+You will progress through one of four foundational areas: Visual Art, Music, Film or Theater.
 During your course of study, you will identify key concepts, literature and issues in your foundation area, formulate a research question, and develop and apply research skills needed for multidisciplinary projects.
 Students can become a part of Art Studies through a major or minor in the field.

 Student Learning Outcomes